Cleveland

 About Us

 After-School All-Stars is one of the country’s largest nonprofit organizations working to close the opportunity gap for low-income youth.
 Our mission is to provide year-round comprehensive programs that keep children safe and help them succeed in school and life.
-Founded in 2015, our chapter reaches more than 1,700 students at 21 sites across Cleveland.
+Founded in 2015, our chapter reaches more than 1,700 students at 21 sites across Cleveland

-Program Spotlight: Workforce Readiness
+Program Spotlight:

-This year, we partnered with the Department of Labor to launch an innovative workforce readiness program for our high school students.
+We recently launched an innovative workforce readiness program for our high school students.
 Participants learn and hone the skills necessary to successfully enter the workforce and receive hands-on career training opportunities with VR software and headsets.

 In the classroom, students craft resumes, conduct practice interviews, and learn how to effectively manage their finances.
-They love the opportunity to learn about careers they hadn’t previously considered and especially enjoy the convenience of training in an immersive virtual reality environment.

-Student Spotlight: Meet Demari
+Student Spotlight:

 Demari is a ninth-grade student in our workforce readiness program.
 Last summer, he attended a field trip to Motogo, a partnering nonprofit that teaches STEAM and problem solving through hands-on work with motorcycles.
 Demari is naturally shy, but he became energized and enthusiastic during his time at Motogo.
 He quickly understood the instructions and basic concepts that were introduced, and he even went from group to group to assist struggling classmates.
 Now Demari is considering a career as an automotive service technician, something he had never considered before.